We’re into real estate investing. We’re also into keeping it real.

-When I got these pictures, I simply started with a closeup of my property and took sequential screen shots as I zoomed out.
-As you can see, this helps give a good perspective for where the property is situated in relation to the surrounding area.
+When I got these pictures, I simply started with a closeup of my property and took sequential screenshots as I zoomed out.
+As you can see, this helps give a good perspective of where the property is situated in relation to the surrounding area.

 At the end of the day, the skill of the photographer has a much greater influence over the quality of a picture than any camera, lens or app ever will.
 Focus on improving yourself, and you will see a significant impact in the end product of your photography.

 And don't forget that pictures are a very important part of a great real estate listing, but they're not the only part.
 They may get the lion's share of people's attention, don't underestimate the added power that comes from executing every other aspect of your listing well.

 If you're looking for some further direction on how to get better pictures in the field and make your property photos stand out from the crowd, be sure to check out Photographing The World: Landscape Photography and Post-Processing with Elia Locardi.

 This is a phenomenal educational course that can bring any aspiring landscape photographer's skills to the next level.
 If you're looking to create the best possible images for your property listings, there's a lot you can learn from this resource.